Frequently Asked Questions

 Home Training: Is there an option for home-based as well as center-based training?

-In the event someone desires in/home training, the cost is $5000 or more depending on where the applicant lives.
 The exact cost and circumstances are determined on a case by case basis.
 As we are a small school, we are not able to fund in/home training, so we ask clients to raise the funds necessary for this endeavor.
 The cost includes hotel, car rental, airfare, and other associated needs.